otrs/otrs/var/httpd/htdocs/js/jsdoc-readme.md

-# Documentation of OTRS JavaScript Namespaces
+# Documentation of LIGERO JavaScript Namespaces

-This is the documentation of all JavaScript namespaces used in OTRS Helpdesk.
-The information is automatically extracted from the JavaScript source files of [the master branch](https://github.com/OTRS/ligero/tree/master).
+This is the documentation of all JavaScript namespaces used in LIGERO Helpdesk.
+The information is automatically extracted from the JavaScript source files of [the master branch](https://github.com/LIGERO/ligero/tree/master).

 If you find any error or inconsistency, please feel free to fix the issue and send us a pull request!

 ## Structure of JavaScript Namespaces

 Every namespace has a matching JavaScript file.
-Some namespaces are used in every OTRS screen or dialog (e.g. [Core.Form](Core.Form.html), [Core.AJAX](Core.AJAX.html)), some others are only loaded and used for a specific screen (e.g. [Core.Agent.Admin.SysConfig](Core.Agent.Admin.SysConfig.html), [Core.Agent.Admin.ProcessManagement](Core.Agent.Admin.ProcessManagement.html)).
+Some namespaces are used in every LIGERO screen or dialog (e.g. [Core.Form](Core.Form.html), [Core.AJAX](Core.AJAX.html)), some others are only loaded and used for a specific screen (e.g. [Core.Agent.Admin.SysConfig](Core.Agent.Admin.SysConfig.html), [Core.Agent.Admin.ProcessManagement](Core.Agent.Admin.ProcessManagement.html)).